|Doc. Number||Article Title||Effective Date||Version|

 Start by entering the "mid" into the "Search Records" field on the left side of the page, that corresponds to the stored mail record that you are trying to locate.

 Once the records have been searched, the available options will be displayed below the search bar

 Click on any of the data fields to be taken to the next step where we can convert the record into a contact.

 2. Converting the Mail Record to a Contact

 Once you have chosen the mail record that you would like to convert to a contact, the system will display the record's information that will be imported into the Contact file.

 When ready, click Convert To A New Lead.

 3. Converted Contact

-As you can see from the record we converted, the name, phone number, and email address have been imported into the new Contact file.
+As you can see from the record we converted, the name and email address have been imported into the new Contact file.